-Tonight, people will gather in churches around the world to celebrate the birth of Jesus.
-Many will reenact, by way of Christmas play with children, or some modern mega-church iteration of Christmas drama, the lonely holy family, gathered in a stable attended only by cows and sheep, visited by shepherds later in the evening.
+The typical creche, or nativity play, features the lonely holy family, gathered in a stable attended only by cows and sheep, visited by shepherds later in the evening.
+It also includes the three wisemen.

 The scene fits a certain narrative, created by years of tradition: heartless innkeepers putting out “No Vacancy” signs, eventually one relenting enough to offer a dirty stable floor to a woman who’s going into labor on the back of donkey.